 My family and I love to travel and explore new places.
 We have been blessed to travel all over the United States.

-For our vacation in 2013, my family and I decided to drive to Walt Disney World near Orlando, Florida, and spend three days there before continuing on to Gatlinburg, Tennessee, and the Great Smoky Mountain National Park.
+For a recent family vacation, we decided to drive to Walt Disney World near Orlando, Florida, and spend three days there before continuing on to Gatlinburg, Tennessee, and the Great Smoky Mountain National Park.
 For the Disney part of our vacation, we knew that we had time to visit three of their theme parks while we were there.
 Magic Kingdom and Epcot were both easy choices.
 We were debating whether we should go to Animal Kingdom or Hollywood Studios (formerly MGM Studios).
-Honestly, I was not thrilled about either, but we choose Disney's Hollywood Studios and planned to go there on the day that we were to leave for the Smoky Mountains.
+Honestly, I was not thrilled about either, but we chose Disney's Hollywood Studios and planned to go there on the day that we were to leave for the Smoky Mountains.
 I am really glad that we did.
 It was a lot of fun and I was surprised at how much they had to do there.
 The other nice benefit is that it was much less crowded than Magic Kingdom and Epcot.
 I want to share with you what I think are the top 10 things to do at Hollywood Studios.

 Lights, Motor, Action!
 Stunt Show